 Throughout the school year we invite High Rocks girls to our Lodge in Hillsboro, The Hub in Lewisburg, and Steele Studio in Richwood for academic enrichment.
 They arrive after school and enjoy a healthy dinner or snack before attending an academic workshop or receiving tutoring for their studies from staff or community volunteer tutors.
 We also offer small group sessions for the Youth Advisory Board, college access assistance, and ACT/SAT test preparation.

 “In every role I have experienced at High Rocks, no position is less transformational than another.
 I have gone from a shy eighth grader with a future plan of living with my mother and working as a waitress to a confident college graduate who gets to tell the story of High Rocks every day.
 High Rocks helped me realize the future that I wanted and then gave me the tools I would need to achieve that future.” – High Rocks Participant

 “I was convinced that I didn’t deserve the opportunity to have an amazing career because of where I came from.
 The staff at High Rocks showed me that I was wrong; they showed me how to look inside myself and see that I was good enough, that I can do anything.” - High Rocks Participant

-Almost every month throughout the school year, High Rocks participants come together at the Lodge, The Hub or Steele Studio for a massive slumber party.
+Throughout the school year, High Rocks participants come together at the Lodge, The Hub, or Steele Studio for a massive slumber party.
 Overnights typically occur on the weekend and include games, food and High Rocks family reunions.
 Each overnight has a different theme and often includes a service or activity component — volunteering at a race, hosting a High Rocks information table at a festival, or attending a conference.

 We know that higher education needs to be more accessible to young people from this region of Appalachia.
 We believe in challenging youth to think expansively about the possibilities for the future and to invest in making clear and thoughtful decisions about where they want to go and what they want to do.